streamingfast/substreams-foundational-modules/antelope-common/README.md

 Foundational modules let developers build substreams modules on top, to minimize bytes billed and improve performance by filtering out non-relevant parts of blocks and by skipping irrelevant chunks of blocks from the stream.

-There are two types of foundational modules:
+There are three types of foundational modules:
 - `all-*` - modules with outputs that include certain messages in a block only, such as `Actions`,  `Transactions`, minimizing bytes billed
 - `filtered-*` - modules with outputs defined by a query.
 When indexed, will skip large chunks of empty blocks improving performance
+- `index-*` - index modules that index blocks with related keys

 Antelope foundational modules include:
 - `all_transactions` - all transactions in a block
 - `all_actions` - all flattened actions in a block
+- `index_actions` - index blocks with relevant action-related keys
 - `filtered_actions` - flattened actions in a block filtered based on the query
 - `filtered_transactions` - transactions in a block filtered based on the query